BillGHero/CluelessToCoding/python/Lesson 03/C2C Lesson 03 Handout v0.1.md

     5.  **nesting** <span style="font-weight: normal">– When code blocks are placed inside other code blocks, this is sometimes called ‘nesting’.
 This can be seen in lesson 3 when an ‘if’ structure is placed within another ‘if’ structure.</span>

+    6.  **constant** <span style="font-weight: normal">– In programming syntax, a ‘constant’ is a variable or other data object which is assigned a value once, and only once, and then cannot be changed.
+Many programming languages support the constant, but Python does not offer this support out of the box.
+It is a common convention in programming to name a constant using all capital letters and to seperate individula words which make up the variable name with the underscore character.</span>

 2.  <font face="Liberation Sans, sans-serif"><font style="font-size: 14pt" size="4">Programming Elements</font></font>

     1.  <span style="font-style: normal">Operators:</span>